 In 2001 the Library was renamed the Schulich Library of Science and Engineering in honour of the family of Seymour Schulich (BSc’61, MBA’65), a generous benefactor of both the Library and the University.
 Additional renovations in the Library assisted by funding provided by Seymour Schulich have brought out the beauty, charm and utility of the historic building.
 New seating, desks and power accommodate a new generation of learners.

-During the summer and early fall of 2013, the life sciences collections (with the exception of course reserves) are being merged with the physical sciences and engineering collections in the Schulich Library stacks.
+During 2013, the life sciences collections (with the exception of course reserves) were merged with the physical sciences and engineering collections in the Schulich Library stacks.

 Schulich Library Advisory Committee